PIANC Technical Commissions

 These Commissions supervise the work carried out by PIANC experts in the respective Working Groups on subjects of interest.
 The reports prepared by these Working Groups are the core business of our Association.

-PIANC ANZ has national member representation on EnviCom, MarCom and RecCom.
+PIANC AU-NZ has national member representation on EnviCom, MarCom and RecCom.

-We also have representation on PIANC Commission for Countries in Transition – International Co-operation (CoCom), and Young Professionals ( YP-Com).
+We also have representation on PIANC Commission for Countries in Transition – International Co-operation (CoCom), PIANC’s Permanent task Group on Climate Change (PTGCC) and Young Professionals ( YP-Com).

-All our Commission Leads work very hard to ensure PIANC ANZ stays connected and involved.
+All our Commission Leads work very hard to ensure PIANC AU-NZ stays connected and involved.

 Finally, PIANC’s global finances and promotion/marketing are handled by FinCom and ProCom respectively.